 "By joining a monthly subscription service, users will be able to use Kamarq products for as long or as short as they please, giving them the flexibility to change furniture to fit their daily lifestyle in accordance with their own personal changes," said the brand.

-However, hours after the launch yesterday, 16 May 2018, the company announced it was pulling an entire section from its line, after comparisons were drawn between several designs and a series by New York designer Ana Kras.
+However after the launch yesterday, the company announced it was pulling an item from its line, after comparisons were drawn between several designs and a series by New York designer Ana Kras.

 The accusations made on social media, by users including fashion account Diet Prada in its story, highlighted similarities between the Kamarq furniture's simple flat surfaces set atop cylindrical bases, and Kras' Slon Tables created for US brand Matter Made in 2015.